Youth Council FAQs

 When are meetings held?

 Meetings are held fortnightly at the Youth Room in Broadford.
-Meetings will not run on school holidays.
+Regularly meetings will not run on school holidays; however, induction and training days will fall on the school holidays.

 Is there a cost involved?